colourOfLooseMetal/mfaDocker/devLogProcess.md

 especially ones that are spoken quickly and fall in the middle of sentences dont cut out well, there were also many cases where alignment wasn't perfect

-alignment_analysis.csv had some other stats but after checking them out they didnt really give a good look at how clear a cut word was
+alignment_analysis.csv had some other stats but after checking them out they didnt really give a good look at how clearly audible a cut word was

 To try to sort the good cuts from the bad ones I used a wav2vec2 model (a speech recognition model from facebook/meta) to score each aligned word.